datacamp-content-public/SummarizedExperiment-for-Genomics/chapter1.md

 - rowData, which contain features e.g. genes, exons, transcripts
 - colData, which contain sample descriptions
 - assays, which contain one or more assays
+- metadata, which contain project information
+In this exercise, you are given a SummarizedExperiment

 `@instructions`
 - Instruction 1